Managing Markets: Assessing the Relationship Between Farmers Market Management and Farmers' Economic Viability and Quality of Life

 Education/outreach description:

 Participation in the aforementioned conferences resulted in the participation of farmers/ranchers, and agricultural professionals in project activities.
-At the USDA Direct Agricultural Marketing Summit, 15 agricultural professionals, including farmers market managers, farmers market state association leaders, and researchers, attended the presentation.
-At the Georgia Organics conference, approximately 10 farmers and 15 market managers or farmers market employees attended the session.
+At the USDA Direct Agricultural Marketing Summit in 2024, approximately 60 agricultural professionals, including farmers market managers, farmers market state association leaders, and researchers attended the presentation.
+Our session with the NY State Farmers Market Federation was attended by 12 market managers, and the 2024 Wholesome Wave session had 9 participants.

 Learning Outcomes